syncfusion-content/wpf-docs/wpf/ReportDesigner/Draw-Chart-Report-Item.md

    ![](Draw-Chart-Report-Item_images/Draw-Chart-Report-Item_img1.png)

-2. A Chart properties wizard opens,Click Ok.Then chart will be added with its default properties.
+2. A Chart properties wizard opens,Click OK.Then chart will be added with its default properties.

    ![](Draw-Chart-Report-Item_images/Draw-Chart-Report-Item_img2.png)